gaurangisinha/Evergreen_bot/README.md

 5. Download bot.py only and paste it in your cloned repo(which was empty or had readme.md) and create an empty file named bot.txt.
 6. Run the script .
+7. Enter the number of days you want to rewind.
+8. Set the max limit of commit per day (0 - max)
 ```
 python bot.py
 ```